 - Reinforce a tooth with a root canal

-- Improve appearance of misshaped or crooked tooth
+- Improve the appearance of misshaped or crooked tooth

 - Close gaps between teeth